borisrizov-zf/ssi-docu/docs/architecture/cx-3-2/2. Managed Identity Wallet/arc42/main.md

 The Managed Identity Wallet service issues a couple of Verifiable Credentials with the DID of the base wallet as issuer related to membership and business partner data.
-For the credential types and data model of those Verifiable Credentials, an own JSON-LD context was defined in a separate GitHub repository
+The GitHub repository
-<https://github.com/catenax-ng/product-core-schemas> and referenced as raw
+<https://github.com/catenax-ng/product-core-schemas> defines a custom JSON-LD
-content in the Verifiable Credentials context
+schema for those credential types and data model.
+The Verifiable Credentials reference the raw content of the context in
 <https://raw.githubusercontent.com/catenax-ng/product-core-schemas/main/legalEntity>.
 The schema defines the following credential types: